 Must do 4- Dry the tears… from the parents too

 I usually have a least one crier… and I don’t mean just the students.
+(I mean, it is their first day of Kindergarten!)
 This is a huge emotion moment for the parents as well.
 They take tons of pictures and videos!
 This is hard.
 (I know because I am sending my littlest to PreK this year and I am about to cry myself.)
 Reassure each student that you are there for them.
 Reassure each parent you are there for their child.

 Our PTSO has a Tissues and Tea to introduce Kindergarten families to our school AND to get them out of our rooms.
 Additionally, our administration comes around to get parents gently out so we can begin our day.